 Hunting for scorpions can be so much fun.
 Seriously!

 If it’s cicada season near you then there’s plenty of opportunities to explore these creatures with your children.
-Here’s some wonderful tips written by Sarah Higman from Kids Activities Delivered.
+Here are some wonderful tips are written by Sarah Higman from Kids Activities Delivered.

 I try to teach my children that every animal has a role to play and so when we stumble on any creatures, we usually take some time to look at and discuss it.
 This time though, we have to get a little more hands-on!

-Giving your child a camera in a wildlife-rich environment (like a zoo or duck park) allows them to explore the wonders of nature around them, focus on animals they hadn’t noticed before and develops wildlife appreciation.
+Giving your child a camera in a wildlife-rich environment (like a zoo or duck park) allows them to explore the wonders of nature around them, focus on animals they hadn’t noticed before, and develop wildlife appreciation.